 It sounds amazing!
 Can it possibly be true?

 No. It can’t.
 The email and photo are perpetuating a hoax that rears its crazy head every summer.
 The hoax has circulated every summer since 2003.
-Twelve years running!
-That’s a long time for a hoax to run, in our world of information.
+Thirteen years running!
+That’s a long time for a hoax to run, in our information world.

-As seen from Earth, in months when Mars does appear side by side with a full moon (and, again, that’s not happening in July or August of 2015), Mars’ diameter is about 1/140th the diameter of the full moon.
+As seen from Earth, in months when Mars does appear side by side with a full moon, Mars’ diameter appears, on average, about 1/140th the diameter of the full moon.

 You would have had to line up 140 planet Mars – side by side – to equal the moon’s diameter.